and will be indefinitely. Vote smart and stay well.

-The federal judges are going to going to participate in a moot court?
+The federal judges, the ones deciding your cases, are going to going to participate in a moot court?
 That’s rich.
 And our favorite here at the MS Activism Foundation:

 Breaking Up Is Hard to Do: A Focus on Severance Plan Litigation including Triggering Events,COBRA Hang-Ups, and the Other Litigation Issues that Arise in Separation Situations.